Culhane/vakzz.github.io/_posts/2017-07-21-tp-link-archer-c9---admin-password-reset.markdown

 vercode = math.random(100000, 999999)
 ```

-The once the token is created, it is valid for 10 minutes, after which a new token will need to be generated.
+Once the token is created, it is valid for 10 minutes, after which a new token will need to be generated.

 `os.time()` returns the seconds since epoch, so we should easily be able to recreate this token by seeding with the same number!
 The router also returns a `Date` header, so we can just parse that and get the exact server time and hence the exact seed!